Aliases for CKMT2 Gene

 GeneCards Summary for CKMT2 Gene

 CKMT2 (Creatine Kinase, Mitochondrial 2) is a Protein Coding gene.
 Diseases associated with CKMT2 include Prostate Rhabdomyosarcoma and Dressler's Syndrome.
-Among its related pathways are Metabolism and Arginine and proline metabolism.
+Among its related pathways are Metabolism and CDK-mediated phosphorylation and removal of Cdc6.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and creatine kinase activity.
 An important paralog of this gene is CKMT1B.

 UniProtKB/Swiss-Prot for CKMT2 Gene

 Reversibly catalyzes the transfer of phosphate between ATP and various phosphogens (e.g. creatine phosphate).
 Creatine kinase isoenzymes play a central role in energy transduction in tissues with large, fluctuating energy demands, such as skeletal muscle, heart, brain and spermatozoa.